jamesSampica/DataTables/README.md

 This package contains nothing but the appropriate binding models, making it very lean and efficient.

-If you'd like to internalize this instead, feel free to copy the csharp classes out of [/src/Datatables](https://github.com/jamesSampica/DataTables/tree/main/src/DataTables) and into your own project(s).
+If you'd like to internalize this instead, feel free to copy the csharp classes out of [/src/Datatables](https://github.com/jamesSampica/DataTables/tree/main/src/DataTables) and into your own projects.

 Package: https://www.nuget.org/packages/Wetware.DataTables